 Also beware: Just because a landlord is selling a property, or just bought it, is not a ground for eviction (even if it’s a foreclosure).
 Thousands of San Franciscans are evicted by greedy landlords seeking to raise rents.
 If you are facing an unjust eviction, fight back–you can win.

 - 1 The Eviction Basics

 - 1.1 Evictions Are Done Only Through Court Except for a Sole Lodger Living With the Owner

 - 1.7 How Long Until I’m Evicted?

-“No fault” evictions (just causes of Ellis Act, owner move-in, demolition, capital improvement, substantial rehabilitation, sale of unit converted to a condo, lead paint abatement) get relocation payments (click here for Ellis relocation amounts; click here for the amounts for owner move in, demolition, capital improvement, substantial rehabilitation amounts.)
+“No fault” evictions (just causes of Ellis Act, owner move-in, demolition, capital improvement, substantial rehabilitation, sale of unit converted to a condo, lead paint abatement) get relocation payments.
+A household evicted for less than 20 days is limited to $302/day (March 1, 2015 to February 29, 2016 adjusted for inflation) or a comparable dwelling, and moving expenses, otherwise click here for the amounts for owner move in, demolition, capital improvement, substantial rehabilitation payments.

 How Long Does an Eviction Take?

 It varies case by case, of course, but from the time most tenants get their first notice to the point when the sheriff comes to evict takes at least a month or two, assuming the tenant responds to all notices.
 The basic steps of an eviction are: (1) Landlord gives eviction notice.
 (2) If tenant doesn’t move, landlord issues 2nd eviction notice through the court.
 (3) Tenant challenges the eviction in court.
 (4) Court rules for tenant or landlord.
 (5) If landlord wins, sheriff posts final eviction notice and evicts tenants at end of that notice period.

 Evictions Are Done Only Through Court Except for a Sole Lodger Living With the Owner